mongodb-labs/field-level-encryption-sandbox/README.md

-## Sample "hello world" code for the MongoDB client-side field level encryption beta program
+## Sample "hello world" code for MongoDB client-side field level encryption

 **This Repository is NOT a supported MongoDB product**